 The moment’s arrived.
 You’ve decided to take the plunge toward a new intranet.
 This means you’ll be working - rather intensively - with your vendor of choice.
 Do you know what to expect from them?
 What’s their response time?
 How do they measure success?
 Do they help with adoption?
 More importantly – can they quantify all this?

-Taking a data-driven approach to your partnership with a vendor is crucial in evaluating your intranet or digital workplaces’ strengths and weaknesses.
+Taking a data-driven approach to your partnership with a vendor is crucial in evaluating your intranet or the strengths and weaknesses of your digital workplace.
 Here is a sample of the kind of metrics you should use to evaluate your SaaS solutions’ success.

 Response and resolution time